 - Hire expert local contractors (we work with the best!)

-- Pay for and coordinate the work
+- Coordinate and guarantee all the work

 - Manage the project and make sure it’s done right

-And you simply get to enjoy a house that feels better year-round and wastes way less energy.
+And you simply get to enjoy a house that feels better year round and wastes way less energy.

 How can I insulate my garage cheaply?

-To save on garage insulation costs, you could search for and apply for any energy-efficiency rebates or income-based programs in your area.
+To save on garage insulation costs, you could search for and apply for any energy efficiency rebates or income-based programs in your area.